 Accessing app analytics will help you see if users can achieve their goals and if anything is stopping them from doing so.

 An analytics tool can help you determine your target audience

 Sometimes before you launch, you may have a specific target audience in mind.
-However, when you launch your app (perhaps as a minimum viable product), you may find that it appeals to a totally different audience!
+However, when you launch your custom mobile app startup (perhaps as a minimum viable product), you may find that it appeals to a totally different audience!